fandora-network/docs/docs/edge/consensus/bls.md

 description: "Explanation and instructions regarding BLS mode."
 keywords:
   - docs
-  - polygon
+  - fandora
   - edge
   - bls
 ---

 ## Overview

 BLS is a signature scheme that can aggregate multiple signatures.
-In Polygon Edge, BLS is used by default in order to provide better security in the IBFT consensus mode.
+In fandora Edge, BLS is used by default in order to provide better security in the IBFT consensus mode.
 BLS can aggregate signatures into a single byte array and reduce the block header size.
 Each chain can choose whether to use BLS or not.
 The ECDSA key is used regardless of whether the BLS mode is enabled or not.

 ## How to setup a new chain using BLS